 Yellow flames result when there's not enough oxygen to completely burn the fuel.
 This can mean that the pilot tube tip is dirty.
 Dirty pilot tubes can also result in a split flame.
 Use a needle or a piece of thin wire to clean the tube, but turn off the gas and circuit breaker first.
 Sometimes pilot lights go out because the flame is set too low.
 The owner's manual provides information for adjusting the flame.
 Other problems like low gas pressure, a loose or faulty thermocouple or a gas control valve that's not working right can also cause the pilot light to keep going out.
 Call a service technician to repair these problems.

 Even though carbon monoxide doesn't leak from pilot lights that are out, natural gas does.
 This gas, which consists mostly of methane, along with ethane, propane and some other gases, decreases the amount of oxygen in your blood when you breathe it.
-Symptoms of exposure are the same as for carbon monoxide poisoning and include headache, drowsiness, nausea, dizziness and shortness of breath.
+Symptoms of natural gas sickness caused by exposure are the same as for carbon monoxide poisoning and include headache, drowsiness, nausea, dizziness and shortness of breath.
 In severe cases, it will cause vomiting, confusion, coma, seizures and death.
 Like carbon monoxide, natural gas is invisible and odorless, but gas companies add a chemical to it that makes it smell like rotten eggs, to make it easier to detect.